chanwkimlab/GAT/README.md

 and our omnibus tests of polymorphic HLA amino acid positions both highlighted HLA-DRβ1 amino acid position 11 as the MHC feature most significantly associated with UC.
 (from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3341846)
 ```
 In some cases, phased genotype is required for association study.
-When we condition a marker that may have some correlation with other variants(especially markers in same gene), distinguishing each haplotype may have a more reliable, larger-power result. (https://www.nature.com/articles/s41398-017-0010-9) Two haplotypes from individuals are consided to have independent effect on phenotype.
+When we condition a marker that may have some correlation with other variants(especially markers in same gene), distinguishing each haplotype may show a more reliable, larger-power result. (https://www.nature.com/articles/s41398-017-0010-9) Two haplotypes from individuals are consided to have independent effect on phenotype.
 For example, it can be used to condition amino acid polymorphism in a gene (ex.
 HLA gene)

 In reality, both phased genotype file and unphased genotype file can coexist for one dataset.
 Testing the variants of such diverse cases(bialleic-multialleic/phased-unphased) simultaneously is very labor-intensive and time-consuming especially when conducting stepwise conditional analysis.
 For example,